-Scientific methodology of the research rests upon system approach, complex and comparative analysis.
-In this stage of the study, the author uses the research method based on literature review, analysis of large volumes of information, and findings of investigations in the field of knowledge management tools successful implementation for knowledge intensive processes supporting and improving quality of client care.

-Interest in case management has climbed higher and higher throughout 2009.
-According to Forrester Research "Dynamic Case Management - an Old Idea Catches New Fire" (Moore C, Craig Le Clair, Viti R., 2009) CM Drivers include:
+In this stage of the study, the author uses the research method based on literature review, analysis of large volumes of information, and findings of investigations in the field of Case Management.
+Interest in Case Management has climbed higher and higher throughout 2009.
+According to Forrester Research "Dynamic Case Management - an Old Idea Catches New Fire" (Moore, Craig, Viti 2009, p.
+1) CM Drivers are:

-- An increased need to manage the costs and risks of servicing customer requests - like loans, claims, and benefits; - A greater emphasis on automating and tracking inconsistent "incidents" that do not follow a well-defined process; - New pressure on government agencies to respond to a higher number of citizen requests; - New demands that regulators, auditors, and litigants place on businesses to respond to external regulations; - The increased use of collaboration and social media to support unstructured business processes.
+- An increased need to manage the costs and risks of servicing customer requests - like loans, claims, and benefits; - A greater emphasis on automating and tracking inconsistent "incidents" that do not follow a well-defined process;

+- New pressure on government agencies to respond to a higher number of citizen requests; - New demands that regulators, auditors, and litigants place on businesses to respond to external regulations; - The increased use of collaboration and social media to support unstructured business processes.

-The key characteristics of case management include information complexity, knowledge-intensive, and variability.
-CMSA (2009) suggests that the goals of case management are: The case manager shall facilitate coordination, communication, and collaboration with consumers, providers, ancillary services, and others in order to achieve goals and maximize positive consumer outcomes based upon individual assessments of consumers' needs.
-According to Case Management Society of America (2009) there are sixteen CM functions, the author believes that the main of them include:
+The key characteristics of Case Management are: information complexity, knowledge-intensive, and variability.
+CMSA (2009, p.
+5) suggests that the goals of Case Management are: The Case Manager shall facilitate coordination, communication, and collaboration with consumers, providers, ancillary services, and others in order to achieve goals and maximize positive Consumer outcomes based upon individual assessments of Consumers' needs.
+According to Case Management Society of America (2009, p.
+6) there are sixteen CM functions, the author believes that the main of them are:

-- Use a consumer-centred, strengths-based, collaborative partnership approach; - Use a comprehensive, holistic approach; - Practice cultural competence, with awareness and respect for diversity; - Facilitate informed choice, consent, and decision-making;

-- Pursue professional excellence and maintain competence in practice; and/or - Use process and outcome measurement, evaluation, and management tools to improve quality performance.
+- Use a Consumer-centred, strengths-based, collaborative partnership approach; - Use a comprehensive, holistic approach; - Practice cultural competence, with awareness and respect for diversity; - Facilitate informed choice, consent, and decision-making; - Pursue professional excellence and maintain competence in practice; and/or - Use process and outcome measurement, evaluation, and management tools to improve quality performance.